githubnext/monaspace/README.md

 The `liga` font feature enables customized spacing of repeating characters, like `///` or `||`.
 It is designed to avoid activating inside longer sequences like `////`.

-There are eight groups of coding ligatures, separated into stylistic sets.
+There are ten groups of coding ligatures, separated into stylistic sets.
 You may be able to enable or disable individual sets selectively:

 * `ss01`: ligatures related to the equals glyph like `!=` and `===`.
 * `ss02`: ligatures for greater/less or equal (`<=`, `>=`).